 So, now that you know the questions, it is time to get the answers.
 This is the tough part of the job.
 The answers should be quantitative and verifiable whenever possible.
 Keep track of your sources.
 Here are some useful ways of researching your market opportunity.

-- Public Company Documents – If you haven’t done this already, you want to review websites and public financial information of possible competitors and customers.
+If you haven’t done this already, you want to review websites and public financial information of possible competitors and customers.
 In one place, you might find that a competitor brags that it has captured 17% of the market, and elsewhere you might find that it will book revenue of $15 million in the current year.
 Some simple arithmetic will tell you one competitor’s assessment of the total size of the market.
+You can also try web scraping services, such as Geonode, that aggregate and organize large amounts of web information for you.

 Being an entrepreneur and launching an idea can be daunting.
 You’ll increase your confidence, ability to market, and odds of getting investors if you deeply understand your target audience.
 Testing your concept using the techniques we’ve outlined in this article will give you the in-depth knowledge you need.
 It will also help you recruit team members, improve your marketing messaging, and, most importantly, help you sleep at night as you turn your idea into reality.